Skip to content

 Lincoln Financial Field opened in August 2003.
 It is an open-air, 67,594-capacity football stadium and home of the NFL’s Philadelphia Eagles, part of the larger South Philadelphia Sports Complex where JFK Stadium once stood.

-With only one year of history (a double-header in 1980), all Philadelphia Supercross moments are iconic!
-To get a true sense of what the track was like, watch these videos shot from the stands by Lyndon Fox.
+To get a true sense of what the track was like in 1980, watch these videos shot from the stands by Lyndon Fox.

 1980 Philadelphia SX Part 1